How to become a tour leader and get paid to travel the world

 I did a group tour around the Western USA in 2011.
 That’s when I first realised that tour guiding could be the answer to finding a regular Summer job, but as a non-American, I couldn’t get a job as a guide in the States (where I was based at the time).
 The following year a friend told me about overlanding and specifically, Dragoman Overland.
 I did some research and discovered that I could work as a guide for this company all over the world and promptly sent in my application form.

 Click below to receive your FREE Istanbul Travel Guide

-So, what is the difference between being a tour guide and a tour leader?
-I had always assumed they were the same thing.
+What is the difference between a tour guide and a tour leader?

 We call ourselves tour leaders rather than guides.
 I define a guide as someone who is an expert in a particular place or topic, so, for example, we have guides for visiting Machu Pichuu or Terracotta warriors.
 As leaders, we are more facilitators and organisers and since we work all over the world, we have a little bit of knowledge about a lot of places but are not experts in any one place.